awslabs/autonomous-driving-data-framework/modules/core/mwaa/README.md

 - `airflow-version`: The Airflow version you would want to set in the module.
 It is defaulted to `2.2.2`
 - `mwaa-requirements-file` - Support for customized requiremements file installed on MWAA
   - ANY file referenced MUST be located `modules/core/mwaa/requirements/*.txt` and be python requirements compliant
-  - in if not provied, default is `requirements.txt`
+  - in if not provided, default is `requirements.txt`
 ### Module Metadata Outputs

 - `DagBucketName`: name of the S3 Bucket configured to store MWAA Environment DAG artifacts